shaikhq/commands-library/python/sqlite3-installation.md

 - **Platform Compatibility**: The `pysqlite3-binary` package is compatible with many Unix-like systems.
 For Windows users, alternative solutions may be necessary, as the package may not be available or compatible.

-By implementing this solution, I successfully aligned the SQLite3 version with ChromaDB's requirements, enabling seamless functionality within my RAG pipeline.
+By implementing this solution, I successfully aligned the SQLite3 version with ChromaDB's requirements.